Why LeBron’s Uninterrupted teamed with Dazn to tell the story behind the Canelo-Kovalev fight

 Original content like this serves a dual purpose, perfectly suited for both a sports broadcasting newcomer (Dazn) and a sport that’s lost a huge chunk of it cultural weight over the last 25 years.
 Do you even have a favorite boxer?
 Outside of hardcore fans, many of us would have a hard time even naming an active fighter.
 That’s exactly what a series like 40 Days aims to remedy.
 It’s marketing a single fight, but it’s also using these stories to start rebuilding the mythos of the sport.

 “The history of boxing, going back to Jack Johnson, Ali, Sugar Ray, and all these boxers of the past who we love, they won fights but they also had stories that were much more interesting outside of the ring,” says Carter.
-“I think original content, most importantly, tells the athletes’ story, helps bring in a wider audience—an audience that cares about sports—and it really gives you something to care about the way sports so often do.”
+“I think original content, most importantly, tells the athlete’s story, helps bring in a wider audience—an audience that cares about sports—and it really gives you something to care about the way sports so often do.”